Those who miss out: the 16-18 year olds

 Who is an adolescent?

 Any consumer of the teenage pain literature may have the problem I did – “exactly what is the group being discussed.”
-Surely 13 year olds are different to 18 year olds?
+Surely 13-year-olds are different from 18-year-olds?
 These groups are also referred to invariably as “children,” the “paediatric population” and “adolescents”.
-Yet an 18 year old “adolescent” can vote, or join the military.
+Yet an 18-year-old “adolescent” can vote, or join the military.

-Reflect too, from the clinical side, should they be treated more as adults (a 17 year old in an adult pain group?) or as teenagers or as children.
+Reflect too, from the clinical side, should they be treated more as adults (a 17-year-old in an adult pain group?) or as teenagers or as children.
 We need to know more about this group and surely there is urgent research required into early identification of pain in this group.
-The persistent and multiple pain sites in many young adults, coupled with high level of mental distress hints at processes of central sensitisation.
+The persistent and multiple pain sites in many young adults, coupled with high levels of mental distress hint at processes of central sensitisation.

 We would love your comments here on this notion of a missing group.